-The dissertation module (MANG6095) provides an opportunity for students to develop, execute and write out a piece of research into a specific aspect relevant to the programme.
-Projects are undertaken by individual students under supervisory guidance.
+The dissertation module (MANG6095) provides an opportunity for you to develop, execute and write out a piece of research into a specific aspect relevant to the programme.
+Projects are undertaken by you under supervisory guidance.
 The dissertation is rated at 30 ECTS (60 CATS) points and is a core module.